microsoft/nni/docs/howto_2_CustomizedTuner.md

 # **How To** - Customize Your Own Tuner

-*Tuner receive result from Trial as a matric to evaluate the performance of a specific parameters/architecture configure.
+*Tuner receive result from Trial as a metric to evaluate the performance of a specific parameters/architecture configure.
 And tuner send next hyper-parameter or architecture configure to Trial.*

 So, if user want to implement a customized Tuner, she/he only need to: